 “I like the crispness of the study,” says Lee.

-Lee first came to Alaska in 1971 with the U.S. Army and was immediately drawn to the state’s vast beauty and solitude.
+Lee first came to Alaska in 1971 with the U.S. Army.
 He was immediately drawn to the state’s vast beauty and solitude and took advantage of the good hiking and camping.
 After his stint in the Army, Lee returned to the Lower 48 and earned his master’s and doctorate degrees in economics from the University of Washington in St. Louis.

 “People now wouldn’t believe this, but I moved into economics because I was good at math,” says Lee with a laugh.
 Huskey was in college during the late ’60s and early ’70s, when there was a lot of upheaval in our country over social injustice and the Vietnam War.
 He felt, like many young adults who joined the social movement, the need to contribute to the social good.
 Economics seemed to be the right tool for the job.